 sour cream, cilantro, and lime wedges, for garnish

-Add tomatoes with chilies, water, and lentils to a medium saucepan.
+Add tomatoes with chilies, water, all spices, and lentils to a medium saucepan.
 Bring to a boil over high heat.
 Reduce heat to low, cover, and simmer lentils for 1 hour until most of the liquid has been absorbed.
 Give the lentils a stir, and remove from heat.

 Preheat oven to 400 degrees.
 Arrange tortilla chips on a baking sheet or oven proof serving platter.
 Top chips with ¾ of the shredded cheese, then top with lentils, and then the remaining cheese, making sure to spread all over the chips.
 Bake for 7-10 mins until the cheese is melted and the chips start to turn golden brown on the edges.

 Top the lentil nachos with lettuce, radishes, tomatoes, red onion, and avocado spread all over the surface of the nachos.
 Garnish with sour cream, chopped cilantro, and lime wedges, if desired.
 Serve immediately!